 Name Personal information redacted Email Street address Postal address (if different) Are you an individual representing an organisation No If you are representing an organisation, please name it Privacy - please tick if appropriate ☐ I consent to my submission being published in full ☑ I consent to my submission being published excluding personal information \square I do not want my submission published on the NSW Resources Regulator website DO YOU HAVE ANY COMMENTS ON THE QUESTIONS BELOW?
 DO YOU HAVE ANY COMMENTS ON THE QUESTIONS BELOW?
-Are the proposed changes to My comments relate to the position of open cut examiner.
-Are the proposed changes to experience requirements My comments relate to the position of open cut examiner.
-I believe the original intention behind the exemption from thre years to one for an engineering degree relates to the risk management courses within the degree, thus providing the Are the proposed changes to experience requirements My comments relate to the position of open cut examiner.
-I believe the original intention behind the exemption from thre years to one for an engineering degree relates to the risk management courses within the degree, thus providing the candidate with the required skills for an OCE.
+Are the proposed changes to ON THE QUESTIONS BELOW?
+My comments relate to the position of Open Cut Examiner.
+Are the proposed changes to experience requirements My comments relate to the position of Open Cut Examiner.
+I believe the original intention behind the exemption from 3 years to 1 for an engineering degree relates to the risk management courses within the degree, thus providing the candidate with the Are the proposed changes to experience requirements My comments relate to the position of Open Cut Examiner.
+I believe the original intention behind the exemption from 3 years to 1 for an engineering degree relates to the risk management courses within the degree, thus providing the candidate with the required skills for an OCE.
 The change for either a degree-qualified or operator to complete 2 of production experience is less valuable than having safe design more difficult to place someone into, thus limiting the opportunities for people to obtain necessary qualifications.
 Are the recommended experience activities appropriate, specifically, being present at extraction?
 As per first question.
 Fully agree that practical experience should be a prerequisite.
 There does not however appear to be a valid argument to change the current requirements.
 Proposed changes are more likely to reduce candidate quality rather that achieve the intended goal of increasing it.
 Do you have any comments of a general nature?